involved1984/jalal_farhadi/README.md

-# HotmatCustomerApp
+# BAMA Bil
-An application for customer to order food
+An application for BAMA Bil